- What is Data Science and Analytics?

 No introduction to data analytics for business can be considered wholesome without perusing over the challenges of this domain.
 To begin with, it is considered difficult to implement data analytics for business applications given the multipronged nature of specializations involved.

 Often, the mind-boggling volumes of data that need to be analyzed prolong product development timelines.
 The talent shortage is a human resource issue in that, not every professional is adept at working with structured and unstructured data, and semi-structured data all combined.
+Thus, organizations need to push employees to learn from the data science course or work on smart data discovery solutions to overcome such solutions

 Another challenge lies with data bias.
 We need to reconsider the fact that our worldview is inherently biased and this reflects in our programmatic practices.
 This unconscious bias seeps into data models which unfortunately may remain limited in their capacity to show results.
+This is probably why enterprises and organizations rely on solutions such as data lakes, enterprise data warehouses and data analytics and processing to closely mine their data.

 While changing attitudes will take time, additional bottlenecks remain in finding the right kind of data.
 Statistics for data science and business analytics demand choosing a niche toolkit, managing the deployment of complicated analytical models, and quantifying results.